mnislam13/travelblog/README.md

 # Travel Blog
-## A personalized travel blog website.
+## A personalized CRUD travel blog website where one can upload and manage their travel experiences.
+## •	Maintained identity-based access control.
+## Tools used:
 - Advanced searching and rating feature for the blogs.
 - PHP
 - HTML